Innofactor/Innofactor.SuomiFiIdentificationClient/README.md

 Add your certificate to certificate manager, for example Current user -> Personal -> Certificates.
 Make sure the private key is exportable.
-When using the standard certificate store, CERTIFICATE_NAME above must match certificate display name.
-The certificate store loading can be customized by replacing RsaShaCrypto with your own implementation of the ICertificateStore interface.
+When using the standard certificate store, CERTIFICATE_NAME above must match certificate friendly name.
+The certificate store loading can be customized by replacing it with your own implementation of the ICertificateStore interface.

 In Startup.cs: